Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 The storage-aggregation.conf configuration is only used for storage-level aggregation (aka rollups), not any runtime consolidation.
 <ul>
-<li>if you submit multiple values into graphite for the same interval, the last
+<li>if you submit multiple values into Graphite for the same interval, the last
 one overwrites any previous values, no consolidation/aggregation happens in this scenario.
 (note that carbon-aggregator and carbon-relay-ng can aggregate multiple series together, as well as multiple points per series into a single point, so you can use that).
 But otherwise, never send multiple values for the same interval.</li>
-<li>if graphite performs any runtime consolidation (e.g. there are more points
+<li>if Graphite performs any runtime consolidation (e.g. there are more points
 than pixels for your graph, or more points than your maxDataPoints option), it will always use average unless told otherwise through consolidateBy.
 This means it's easy to